Allirey/PGN-utils/README.md

 * option to merge games from multiple files (not sure about this, read __Note__ below)

 ##### Note:
-Keep in mind: it is NOT that program which merge multiple pgn __files__ in one, merges affects only on  __games__.
+Keep in mind: Merges affects only on __games__ in single file.
+It is NOT that program which merge multiple pgn __files__ in one.
 For such feature you can write your own program, just type in command line:

 for windows: \
 `